 Place in Westminster-Belgravia, London, bought for her by her mother (not far away from Buckingham Palace), as her ex-husband had also refused

 to pay her any financial support for herself and her young son, (which had been authorized by the court in terms of her divorce settlement.)
-See also footnote No.12 for more details of the illicit affair between Algerman Edwyn Burnaby (husband of Sybil) and Lady Sophie Scott.
+See also footnote No.12 for more details of the illicit affair between Algerman Edwyn Burnaby (husband of Sybil) and the infatuating Lady Sophie Scott.

 After the divorce of Algerman Edwyn Burnaby and Sybil was finalized in 1902, Sybil